ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/11 Understanding profiler events and calculating storage IOPS part 11.md

 References:

-How to Use CrystalDiskMark - https://www.youtube.com/watch?v=egQJl80J6VE
+> How to Use CrystalDiskMark - https://www.youtube.com/watch?v=egQJl80J6VE

+> How to Measure Storage Performance and IOPS on Windows - https://woshub.com/how-to-measure-disk-iops-using-powershell/

 ### Video Timeline